harshita133/java-learning/readme.md

+# Java-learning

 This repository is for kids who want to start with java.
 This repo will contain every basic code needed to get a hands on java